Apex court says no standing of oral agreements

 ISLAMABAD (Dunya News) - The Supreme Court of Pakistan on Tuesday dismissed a plea seeking relief on an oral land agreement with the observation that such agreements lack legal standing.

-Chief Justice Qazi Faez Isa, leading a three-member bench, emphasised that verbal agreements lack lawful status.
-He noted a general trend of such land deals in Punjab, emphasising the need to discourage said agreements to prevent lengthy legal disputes.
+Chief Justice Qazi Faez Isa, leading a three-member bench, emphasised that oral agreements lack lawful status.
+He noted a general trend of such land deals in Punjab, emphasising the need to discourage such agreements to prevent lengthy legal disputes.

 He also highlighted the need for commitment to legal procedures.

-Muhammad Rafique, the petitioner, had entered a Rs 152 million verbal agreement for 4 acres of land but payments could not be made in due time framework.
+Muhammad Rafique, the petitioner, had entered a Rs152 million agreement for four acres but payments could not be made in due time.